Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films: Introduction

-The ABM state, and its generalization to higher angular momenta, is also a model for topological superconductors with a chiral ground state, including the model for the superconducting state of \sro\ proposed as an electronic analog of superfluid \Hea,\cite{ric95}$^{,}$\footnote{The precise identification of the ground state of \sro, including whether or not it is chiral, has been a recent focus of several research groups.\cite{kal09,rag10,sca14}} as well as the multi-component, heavy fermion superconductor, \upt, which exhibits broken time-reversal symmetry in the low-temperature B-phase; a spin-triplet, chiral order parameter of the form,\cite{sau94} $\vd(\vp)=\Delta\,\hat{\vz}\,p_z(p_x + i p_y)^2$, is consistent with Josephson interferometry\cite{str09} and polar Kerr effect measurements,\cite{sch14} and is predicted to exhibit chiral edge states, an intrinsic thermal Hall effect, and other novel transport properties.\cite{gos15}
+The ABM state, and its generalization to higher angular momenta, is also a model for topological superconductors with a chiral ground state, including the model for the superconducting state of \sro\ originally proposed as an electronic analog of superfluid \Hea,\cite{ric95}$^{,}$\footnote{The identification of the pairing symmetry and ground state of \sro, including whether or not it is chiral, as well as whether it is spin-triplet or spin-singlet, has been a focus of several research groups.~\cite{kal09,rag10,sca14,pus19,nga20,kiv20,leg21}} as well as the multi-component, heavy fermion superconductor, \upt, which exhibits broken time-reversal symmetry in the low-temperature B-phase; a spin-triplet, chiral order parameter of the form,\cite{sau94} $\vd(\vp)=\Delta\,\hat{\vz}\,p_z(p_x + i p_y)^2$, is consistent with Josephson interferometry\cite{str09} and polar Kerr effect measurements,\cite{sch14} and is predicted to exhibit chiral edge states, an intrinsic thermal Hall effect,\cite{gos15} and other novel transport properties.\cite{nga20} There is also broad interest in inhomogeneous superconducting ground states, often associated with competing orders or pairing breaking mechanisms,~\cite{agt08,vor18,hol18a,jia23} as well as novel pair density wave phases in chiral superconductors~\cite{bar23} and paired fractional quantum Hall fluids.~\cite{san19} Here we predict novel inhomogeneous ground states to emerge, via a sequence of phase transitions, when the chiral phase of superfluid \He\ is confined along one direction of its orbital motion.
+Confinment may also provide a technique for creating novel ground states in unconventional and topological superconductors.